 The Walmart Foundation has renewed its presenting sponsorship of the Oregon Zoo's popular Second Tuesdays program, which offers visitors a chance to see the zoo for the reduced price of $4 per person on the second Tuesday of each month.

-Visitors who ride MAX light rail or the bus to the zoo will receive an additional $1.50 off general admission and are not required to pay the $4 per vehicle parking fee.
+Officials are urging visitors to take MAX or a TriMet bus to the zoo rather than driving.
+Those who do will receive an additional $1.50 off general admission and avoid parking fees.
 (MAX and bus discounts require proof of ridership.)

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.

 The zoo relies in part on community support through donations to the Oregon Zoo Foundation to undertake these and many other animal welfare, education and sustainability programs.
 The zoo is located five minutes from downtown Portland, just off Highway 26 at exit 72.
 The zoo is also accessible by MAX light rail line.
 Visitors who travel to the zoo via MAX receive $1.50 off zoo admission.
 Find fare and route information online or by calling TriMet Customer Service at 503-238-RIDE (7433).